-Homeschooling represents a radical committment to the education of one’s children.
-And in many situations (when that committment is a given), however hard it is, it is the easiest godly option available.
+Homeschooling represents a radical commitment to the education of one’s children.
+And in many situations (when that commitment is a given), however hard it is, it is the easiest godly option available.

 “You can do it two ways: by engaging the system (public, private, or parochial), which often means fighting teachers, administrators, and school boards at every step; or by teaching your kids at home” (p.
 127).

 There are other factors as well, one of them being how long you are going to live somewhere.
 Out the options above, one that Dreher left out was the option of founding a school, one that would be responsive to the godly concerns of involved parents.
 That is the course that my wife and I took when we were involved in starting Logos.
 All our kids went through Logos, as our grandchildren are also doing.
 But while our son-in-law is in grad school at Oxford, our grandchildren are being homeschooled there.
 There simply isn’t time to start a school.
 But if dedicated parents are situated for good, starting a school is at least an option that they should add to Dreher’s list above.